 Make a DIY fruit fly trap

-Natural pest control — like these DIY fruit fly traps — allows us to keep the bugs in check without exposure to harsh chemicals.
+Natural pest control allows us to keep the bugs in check without exposure to harsh chemicals.
 I’m all for that!

 Enjoy a glass of wine

 Fruit flies can land on liquid without drowning, though.
-Adding a few drops of liquid soap will break the surface tension causing them to sink when they hit the liquid.
+Adding a few drops of dish soap will break the surface tension causing them to sink when they hit the liquid.

 Tuck a banana peel or two in a recycled plastic bag or a crumpled paper bag.
 Maneuver the bag opening so that the opening is pulled into a “neck” that’s not completely sealed.
 The fruit flies will be drawn to the banana and enter the bag.
 Monitor the bag and when you see a lot of flies entering, quickly grab the bag at the neck and close off their escape.